CromwellCMS/Cromwell/website/docs/development/module-config.md

 Config properties:

 - **rollupConfig** - Function that returns an object with custom Rollup options to pre-build Theme or build Plugin.
 [Example](https://github.com/CromwellCMS/Cromwell/blob/master/themes/store/cromwell.config.js#L10).
-Require you dev dependencies inside this function, so when the CMS will have to look for other settings, it won't need to require them.
+Require your development dependencies inside this function, so when the CMS will have to look for other properties, it won't have to require() them.
 The function exports Rollup options under properties directed at different parts of a target bundle:
   - `main` - default config used in all cases unless overwritten by other properties.
   - `adminPanel` - Options to use (override) for Theme's Admin panel page bundles OR for Plugin's admin panel bundle.
   - `frontend` - Options for Plugin's frontend bundle
   - `backend` - Options for Plugin's backend bundle.
+- **nextConfig** - Function that returns [Next.js config](https://nextjs.org/docs/api-reference/next.config.js/introduction) for Theme build.
+This config usually exported from next.config.js file.
+Returned config should be an object.
 - **headHtml**`: string` - Custom HTML to inject in the head of every page of a Theme.
 - **footerHtml**`: string` - Custom HTML to inject at the end of every page of a Theme.
 - **globalCss**`: string[]` - Only for Themes.
 Paths to global CSS that you usually use in _app.(tsx|jsx) file.
 In Cromwell CMS your Theme pages will be wrapped by root components, so if you have global CSS, Next.js will throw an error that it exported not from _app.
 Add your global CSS into this array, so it will be properly injected in a root _app file.